osennoun/InstallationPostgreSQL/README.md

 - **login as postgres user** : ```sudo -i -u postgres```

 The **-i** (simulate initial login) option runs the shell specified by the password database enry of the target user as a login shell.
 This means that login-specific resource files such as .profile or .login will be read by the shell.

+- **use the psql client program to change postgres user password**: psql -c "ALTER USER postgres WITH password 'myNewPassword'"
 ## PostgreSQL configuration file
 ## PostgreSQL Client Authentication Configuration File